More In This Category

 Another possible inclusion is a clawback provision.
 For example, if an employer sponsors a foreign national employee for permanent residence and the employee leaves the company within a specified period, the employee may be required to reimburse the employer for related fees.
 Lastly, the immigration policy might detail the procedures following employment termination, clearly outlining the process for foreign national employees.
 This approach helps protect the employer by establishing a standardized process rather than making decisions on a case-by-case basis.

 San Francisco, CA immigration attorney Michelle Malison talks about what an effective immigration policy or guideline includes.
-She explains that we have assisted numerous employers in developing their immigration policies and have templates available to guide them through key decision points.
-These decision points may include addressing the types of non-immigrant visas the employer is willing to sponsor, whether the employer is an E-Verify company and open to sponsoring STEM OPT extensions for F-1 students completing their degrees.
-The policy should clarify the employer’s stance on sponsoring the permanent residence process (Green Card) and specify when such sponsorship will occur.
+She shares that she has assisted numerous employers in developing comprehensive immigration policies, providing templates to address key decision points and ensure consistency.
+For example, an immigration policy may outline the types of non-immigrant visas the employer is willing to sponsor, specify whether the company participates in E-Verify, and indicate whether it supports STEM OPT extensions for F-1 students completing their degrees.